iddosoftware/iddosoftware.github.io/index.md

    - keypoint detectors
    - object segmentation
 - deploying TensorFlow nets using Python, C (so not necessarily C++) and Java
-- deploying nets easily and in a scalable fashion using docker
+- deploying nets training and inference services easily and in a scalable fashion using docker
-- develop service endpoints for our deployed nets quickly and easily using OpenAPI
+- generate http endpoints for our deployed inference services quickly and easily using OpenAPI
 - quickly feeding data to the training process of neural nets defined in keras
 - detecting paper documents on flat surfaces
 - green screen removal (keying)